John McLean | Director

 Lap Chan | Director

-Lap Chan joined MCP in 2002, becoming a director in 2005.
+Lap Chan joined Morgan Carn Architects in 2002, becoming a director in 2005.
 He has 30 years experience in architecture and has worked on a diverse range of projects including urban design schemes and large institutional buildings to individual, bespoke houses.
 He has worked in a variety of fields including arts and leisure, schools, churches, community buildings and commercial.

 The continuing theme throughout his work is a passion for creating places for people, buildings that relate well to their context and provide enjoyment/delight to the users.
 This interest informs an approach to exploring the relationship between buildings and urban design and the creation of stimulating environments that make a positive contribution to peoples lives.